SteveMicroNova/AmpliPi-HomeAssistant-Card-Reformat/README.md

 # How to Install

+THIS IS A TEST FORK THAT IS BEING USED TO RAPIDLY TEST HACS COMPLIANT FORMATTING PRIOR TO MAKING A PR ON THE MAIN PROJECT THE MAIN PROJECT IS AT https://github.com/micro-nova/AmpliPi-HomeAssistant-Card

 **This custom card requires Mini Media Player!** Before installing the AmpliPi custom cards, [download and install Mini Media Player](https://github.com/kalkih/mini-media-player).
 You also need to have the [main AmpliPi Home Assistant integration](https://github.com/micro-nova/hacs_amplipi/) in order for this card to function properly.

 The rest of the guide assumes that Mini Media Player is fully installed.